FinnMag/oopCA22/README.md

 # Description of the assignment
 Our assignment consists of a rotating menu.
 This was done as a challenge, seeing if we could utilise the camera to move around within the 3d space.
-The user "stands" in the centre of the menu, able to turn the view point between the three visualations while it changes the song to match the visualisation.
+The user "stands" in the centre of the menu, able to turn the view point between the three visualisations while it changes the song to match the visualisation.

 ### Finn
 For my visualiser I wanted to try and utilise some kind of fractals.
 I decided to use tree fractals generated circularly around a point which would alter themselves